 Nine ways to be a better journalist, shared by Grady Greats panelists

-A screening of the Grady Greats broadcast will be held at UGA mid-February.
-Visit Grady Events for an announcement of the date and details coming soon.
+A screening of the Grady Greats broadcast will be held Ciné Athens at 5:30 p.m. on Thursday, April 25, 2019.
+Visit Grady Events for details.

 Discussions ranging from how journalism has changed over the years, to diversity in the industry and the most important journalism skills were featured in a panel of Grady College alumni on Jan.
 22, 2019.